 There may be advantages in taking a charge to trial.
 The Judge will determine the law and how it is applied to the evidence.
 The Jury, following the law as directed by the Judge, is the sole arbiter of the facts and determine whether the allegation or charge has been proved “beyond reasonable doubt”.
 The Jury will not have to “put out of mind” evidence a Judge rules inadmissible in the trial as these considerations take place in the absence of the jury.

 Taking a case to trial may offer forensic advantages but you can expect a trial to take longer and the delay to be more significant.
 It necessarily may involve additional costs.
 The sentencing considerations are not restricted as in the Magistrates Court and Judges are not restrained other than by the maximum penalty for any offence and can impose a much higher penalty where appropriate.

-The best criminal lawyer will advise you of the options, having considered the strength of the police case and the nature of any evidence that is to be relied upon by the police in prosecuting the charge.
+The best criminal lawyer will advise you of the options, having considered the strength of the police case and the nature of any evidence.

-Slades and Parsons Solicitors have Accredited Criminal Specialists, the best criminal lawyers, who are available to provide advice and representation in all criminal cases.
+Slades and Parsons Solicitors have Accredited Criminal Specialists, the best criminal defence lawyers, who are available to provide legal advice and representation in all criminal cases.

 Slades & Parsons are available to take your call 24 hours a day.